Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

 \begin{definition} A Borel function $g\colon X\rightarrow [0,\infty]$ is called an \textit{upper gradient} for a map $f:X\to Z$ if for every rectifiable curve $\gamma:[a,b]\to X$, we have the inequality

-If inequality \eqref{ugdefeq} merely holds for $p$-almost every compact curve, then $g$ is called a \textit{$p$-weak upper gradient} for $f$.
-When the exponent $p$ is clear, we omit it. \end{definition} The concept of upper gradient were introduced in~\cite{hk98}.
+If inequality \eqref{ugdefeq} merely holds for $p$-almost every compact curve\footnote{See \cite{hkst12} for definition of a property that holds on $p$-almost every curve}, then $g$ is called a \textit{$p$-weak upper gradient} for $f$.
+When the exponent $p$ is clear, we omit it. \end{definition} The concept of upper gradient was introduced in~\cite{hk98}.
 It was initially called ``very weak gradient", but the befitting term ``upper gradient" was soon suggested.
 Functions with $p$-integrable $p$-weak upper gradients were subsequently studied in~\cite{km98}, while the theory of Sobolev spaces based on upper gradient was systematically developed in~\cite{s00} and~\cite{c99}.